-You may wish to read parts 2 and 3 of our publication 'How to pass your driving assessment' to familiarise yourself with how the assessment works and what you will be assessed on.
+You may wish to read parts 2 and 3 of our publication Driving Techniques for Safer Drivers: A Guide for Learner Drivers (Booklet) to familiarise yourself with how the assessment works and what you will be assessed on.

 The Drive Safe handbook is another useful publication as it provides information on WA's road rules.

 Consult the Ride Safe handbook if your ability to control a motor vehicle is being assessed on a motorcycle.

 - Provide a roadworthy and licensed vehicle of the correct class for your assessment - refer to the fact sheet below.